Plutonomicon/plutarch-plutus/docs/GUIDE.md

 Of course, what you _really_ should do , is prefer Plutarch level functions whenever possible.

+### Where should arguments be `plet`ed?
+You don't have to worry about work duplication on arguments in *every single scenario*.
+In particular, the argument to `plam` is also a Haskell function, isn't it?
+But you don't need to worry about `plet`ing your arguments there since it becomes a Plutarch level function through `plam` - thus, all the arguments are evaluated before being passed in.

+Where else is `plet` unnecessary?
+Continuation functions!
+Specifically, the functions you pass to `plet` (duh), `pmatch`, `pletFields` and the like.
+This also means that when you use a `case` expression within the `pmatch` continuation function - you don't need to `plet` the fields within your pattern match.
+It should all be evaluated before being passed in to your continuation function.

+You should also `plet` local bindings!
+In particular, if you applied a function (whether it be Plutarch level or Haskell level) to obtain a value, bound the value to a variable (using `let` or `where`) - don't use it multiple times!
+The binding will simply get inlined as the function application - and it'll keep getting re-evaluated.
+You should `plet` it first!

+This also applies to field accesses using `RecordDotSyntax`.
+When you do `ctx.purpose`, it really gets translated to `hrecField @"purpose" ctx` - that's a function call!
+If you use the field multiple times, `plet` it first.

 ## Prefer Plutarch level functions

 Plutarch level functions have a lot of advantages - they can be hoisted; they are strict so you can [use their arguments however many times you like without duplicating work](#dont-duplicate-work); they are required for Plutarch level higher order functions etc. Unless you _really_ need laziness, like `pif` does, try to use Plutarch level functions.